 A few people have asked me about my setup and that’s what motivated me to catalog my gear, weigh it all, and write this article.
 Purists are only going to ask “but what is your base weight!?”
 In base weight terms, I’m at about 10-12 pounds depending on the weather and trip length, but the whole base weight conversation makes me crazy and I think it’s a number that too many backpacking geeks focus on.

 Sure, it makes sense to discuss, many backpacking items are consumable and variable.
 But honestly?
-Who cares if your base weight is 6 pounds if you find a way to add another 20 pounds of shit?
-I care about how freakin’ heavy my pack is!
+Who cares if your base weight is 6 pounds if you find a way to add another 20 pounds of stuff?
+Ultimately, I care about how much my entire pack weighs, not just my base.

 What I’ve learned is that going lighter is less about sacrificing and more about smart gear choices and yeah, a willingness to spend a little extra $$ where it really counts.
 It also takes a bit of creativity with lighter, calorie-packed food and a lot of luck with the weather.